grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 **Benjamin:** So who is going to dispose of the repository?

-**Johnny:** The same part of the code that creates it, for example the `Main` method.
+**Johnny:** The same part of the code that creates it, for example, the `Main` method.
 Let me show you an example of how this may look like:

 ```csharp
 public static void Main(string[] args)